 Membership is one of the main features of Podia.
 With Podia, you can create and host a membership site where people pay for exclusive, premium content every month or year.

 So, how easy is it to create a membership site with Podia?

 First, when you log into your Podia account, you’re welcomed by a straightforward, elegant dashboard with three modules lined up on your screen, as shown below.

 If you go ahead and click on the image with the ‘Membership’ tag, you’ll be taken to a window where you can set up your membership site.
 The first step is to input a name for your membership site, after which you’d click on create your Membership.

 After creating your membership name, you’d be taken to a new window with a few tabs where you can create posts, manage comments, create plans, promote, manage sales, etc. The next step is to set up a pricing plan for your membership.

-You have the option to publish [your] plan or save as draft(if you'd like to touch it up later).
+You have the option to publish your plan or save it as a draft(if you’d like to touch it up later).